-A small number of land managers in Strathard are still engaged in active farming on varying scales, predominantly a mixture of extensive hill sheep and cattle grazing, and there are important areas of in-bye grassland around the loch sides.
-The land also provides other opportunities for food produce including foraging of wild berries and mushrooms, honey production and game (venison/goat/fish).
+managers in Strathard are still engaged in active farming on varying scales, predominantly a mixture of extensive hill sheep and cattle grazing, and there are important areas of in-bye grassland around the loch sides.
+The land also provides other opportunities for food produce including foraging of wild berries and mushrooms, honey production and game (venison/goat/ fish).
 The Strathard Initiative mapped habitats, and undertook an ecosystem condition assessment and hydrological assessments.
 The group also prepared opportunity maps for natural flood management, woodland planting, peatland restoration and water vole habitat.
-The East Loch Lomond Land Management Forum have prepared a management plans for both deer and a sub-group of the Balquhidder Deer Management Group produced a plan for feral goats.
-Other collaborative projects in the area include the removal of invasive rhododendron in woodland in designated sites and surrounding land and riparian jInvasive Non Nativenon-native sSpecies control.
+The East Loch Lomond Land Management Forum have prepared a management plan for deer and a sub-group of the Balquhidder Deer Management Group produced a plan for feral goats.
+Other collaborative projects in the area include the removal of invasive rhododendron in woodland in designated sites and surrounding land and riparian invasive non-native species control.
 The land managed by Forestry and Land Scotland is also covered by various 10 year land management plans - including Beinn Bhan, East Loch Ard, West Loch Ard and Loch Katrine.